Academic Standing

 • 1.99 or less = academic probation

-• Two consecutive semesters with a cumulative GPA of 1.99 or less = academic suspension
+• Second semester with a cumulative GPA of 1.99 or less = academic suspension

 Academic Probation/Suspension

-The first semester that a student doesn’t meet academic standards, he/she will be placed on probation.
-The student will be required to meet with their Academic Advisor to develop a success plan.
+The first semester that a student doesn’t meet academic standards, they will be placed on probation.
+The student will be required to meet with their Student Success Coach to develop a success plan.

 Optional resource: Students may choose to use a GPA calculator to help forecast or predict GPA changes.

-The second consecutive semester a student doesn’t meet academic standards, he/she will be placed on academic suspension and required to take one semester off from classes at LCCC.
+The second semester a student doesn’t meet academic standards, they will be placed on academic suspension and required to take one semester off from classes at LCCC.

 1. Students may appeal this suspension in writing to the Academic Suspension Appeals Committee for an additional probationary semester.